Skip to main content

 While this initiative may have positive resource implications and savings through centralizing or sharing resources, it is not a primary motivation for change.
 That said, this proposal also has the potential to generate revenue through enhanced student recruitment, government-funded program expansions, research grants and donor funding.

-The process to determine and move budgets will happen as part of a parallel process co-led by VPAC and VPFO during phase 2 or 3.
+The process to determine and move budgets is happening as part of a parallel process co-led by VPAC and VPFO in 2024/25.

 The Committee heard through the campus-wide survey that it will be important to “right size” faculties as we work to create a Faculty of Health.